 3 Stocks Set to Beat the S&P Today

-As always, within this mixed session there are some individual names that are outperforming.
-Here are three American depositary receipts that are set to beat the S&P today.
+Even with these gains, however, there are some individual names that are outperforming.
+Here are three ADRs that are set to beat the S&P today.

 ING Groep (NYS: ING)

 Despite the ongoing eurozone troubles, this morning's European trading did provide some winners -- and perhaps some European buying opportunities.
 Indeed, legendary investor Warren Buffett has recently spent more than $1 billion buying the stock of a prominent European large cap.
 If you want to know why Buffett has bought into Europe, this special Motley Fool report -- "The One European Share Warren Buffett Loves" -- reveals everything, including the price he paid.
-You can download the report today for free, but hurry -- the report is available for a limited time only.
+You can download the report today for free.

 The Motley Fool is helping Europe invest.
 Better.
 And with the eurozone economy so uncertain, we're urging everyone to read "10 Steps To Making A Million In The Market" -- this report may transform your wealth.
 Click here now to request your free, no-obligation copy.